Skip to Content

 creamy pineapple curry on a cooking pan.

-If you want a dry pineapple curry, then cook until the gravy thickens and coats the pineapple curry, then remove from heat.
+If you want a dry pineapple curry, then cook until the gravy thickens and coats the pineapple curry, then remove from the heat.

 pineapple with curry powder and sliced onion and garlic served in a bowl.